OwenTruong/civitdl/doc/sorter.md

 2. Create a function named exactly `sort_model`
    1. There should be four parameter:
       1. `(model_dict: Dict, version_dict: Dict, filename: str, root_path: str)`
-   2. The return type should be a parent directory path string.
+   2. The return type should be a list of exactly three string paths.
-      1. The path returned will be where the model will be downloaded
+      1. Model Parent Directory Path string
+      2. Metadata Parent Directory Path string
+      3. Images Parent Directory Path string
    3. Please also add some description, or doc string, to your custom sort_model as that would be printed out to the terminal when a user runs `civitconfig sorter`

 Example image of running `civitconfig` to display description of sorters.